 Again, this will depend on what was agreed between you and your client and what Terms & Conditions apply to your relationship.

-If it is important to you that you retain ultimate ownership of any custom code, even after handing it over to a client, then you will need to have Terms & Conditions that makes this clear.
+If it is important to you that you retain ultimate ownership of any custom code so you have the right to re-use it, even after handing it over to a client, then you will need to have Terms & Conditions that make this clear.
 The code could be provided to your client under a license – permitting them to use the code in accordance with the terms of that license – but not actually transferring ownership of the code.

 Do web developers own the copyright to their work?